Looking for a way to protect sensitive files on your PC? For Windows users, one easy safeguard is encryption.

 A new window will open.
 Click on the General tab and then find and click the Advanced button.

-You will next check the box that reads “Encrypt contents to secure data.”
-With this box selected, go ahead click Apply and then OK.
+Check “Encrypt contents to secure data.”
+Click Apply and then OK.

 Depending on if you’re encrypting a single file or a folder containing files, you may see a new window asking you to confirm how much data you wish to encrypt.
 Select the desired button and then click OK.